kuang-da/kuangda-website/content/authors/admin/_index.md

 ---
 ## About Me

+Hi!
 I am a final-year Ph.D.
 Candidate in the Department of Computer and Information Science at the University of Pennsylvania, advised by Professor [Junhyong Kim](https://www.bio.upenn.edu/people/junhyong-kim).
 My research focuses on deep learning and single-cell genomics, with a specific emphasis on reconstructing cell lineage trees using metric learning.
 Here is our [recent preprint](https://arxiv.org/abs/2503.13925) on this topic.

 I am funded by The Human BioMolecular Atlas Program ([HuBMAP](https://www.nature.com/articles/s41556-023-01194-w)) to develop [computational frameworks](https://github.com/kimpenn/aegle) for analyzing spatial proteomics and transcriptomics data across organs and donors for Female Reproductive System.